zeitgeistpm/documentation/docs/learn/parimutuel.md

 <!-- TODO External fees to be defined in the general section on Zeitgeist markets in a later PR. -->

-External fees are paid when users buy parimutuel shares in the usual fashion: If Alice buys parimutuel shares for a certain amount, then the external fees are deducted from this amount before the rest of the transaction is executed.
+External fees are paid when users buy parimutuel shares in the usual fashion: If Alice buys parimutuel shares for a certain amount of collateral, then the external fees are deducted from this amount before the rest of the transaction is executed.
 The amount Alice is left with after fees are deducted must satisfy the minimum bet size requirement.

 ### Claiming Rewards